Einsums/Einsums/docs/sphinx/building/index.rst

 .. note::

-   If you are only trying to install Einsums, we recommend using binaries - Installation for details on that.
+   If you are only trying to install Einsums, we recommend using binaries.
+   See :ref:`Installation Instructions <installing>` for details on that.

 Building Einsums from source requires setting up system-level dependencies (compilers, BLAS/LAPACK libraries, etc.) first, and then invoking a build.
 The